radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

     - Adding developer documentation for private bicep registry support feature.

 ## Design Review Notes
-- Maintain the current design for the `rad bicep publish` command as it is, where users takes care of logging into private registry and radius uses the dockerfile based authentication to publish recipes to private registries.
+- Maintain the current design for the `rad bicep publish` command as it is, where users takes care of logging into private registry and radius uses the docker file based authentication to publish recipes to private registries.
 - Include details on how to handle different registry authentication types.